Merit-Based Scholarships Available for Post-Professional Students

 If you’re an occupational therapy practitioner who would like to assume a leadership role and help shape the future of your field, you may be ready for advanced study beyond the master’s level.
 The Post-Professional Doctor of Occupational Therapy (PP-OTD) program at Sargent College is designed to provide the highest level of quality education with a focus on flexibility and a strong mentorship model.
 Students in the PP-OTD program are paired in a one-on-one relationship with our faculty, who provide each student with personal guidance throughout the program.

-Our post-professional doctoral degree program in occupational therapy is designed for you.
+Our post-professional doctoral degree program is designed for you.

 Boston University’s PP-OTD program is offered exclusively in an on-line format.
 It is open to occupational therapists who have either a BS and MS in occupational therapy from an ACOTE or WFOT-accredited degree program or who can provide a National Government Recognition document of their program in occupational therapy.
 Those students who obtained a GPA of 3.0 or better on the US 4-point scale in their OT program are exempt from the Graduate Record Examination (GRE).

 We matriculate students into the PP-OTD program in January, May, and September.

 This innovative program allows students to earn their doctorate without disrupting their careers or relocating their families.
 Now a doctoral-level education is readily accessible to occupational therapist who wish to shape the future of our professional and health care.

 - Critically evaluate theory and evidence in your area of practice.